-Please read the section entitled "Risk Factors" beginning on page 11 for a discussion of Risk factors
+Please read the section entitled "Risk Factors" beginning on page 11 for a

-Based on 55,637,480 shares of our common stock issued and outstanding as of August 31, 2013, and includes 137,380 shares that were issued upon vesting of restricted stock units issued under the 2012 Stock Incentive Plan.
-As of August 31, 2013, we believe there were approximately 100 round lot holders of our common stock.
+(1) Based on 55,637,480 shares of our common stock issued and outstanding as of July 31, 2013, and includes 137,380 shares that were issued upon vesting of restricted stock units issued under the 2012 Stock Incentive Plan.
+As of July 31, 2013, there were 59 holders of our common stock.
 Unless otherwise indicated, information contained in this prospectus regarding the number of shares of our common stock outstanding after this offering does not include an aggregate of up to 6,354,785 shares of our common stock comprising:

-\ddot{Y} 313,870 shares of our common stock issuable upon exercise of the FBR Warrant;
+\ddot{Y} 313,870 shares of our common stock is suable upon exercise of the FBR Warrant;